Rumble relies on the JSONiq language.

 When an expression does not support pushdown, it will materialize automaticaly.
 To avoid issues, the materializion is capped by default at 100 items, but this can be changed on the command line with --result-size.
 A warning is issued if a materialization happened and the sequence was truncated.

-Unsupported nested expressions in object lookups (rhs)
+Nested expressions in object lookups (rhs)